Skip to main content

 Types of Spinal Cord Injuries

 Depending on the location of your injury, you may have lost some or all feeling and muscle control in certain areas of your body.
-The two types of spinal cord injuries include:
+There are two types of spinal cord injuries:

 1. Incomplete spinal cord injury—If you have an incomplete injury, you have the ability to move some muscles or experience some sensation beneath the injury site.
 Patients with this kind of spinal cord injury may have a greater potential to regain more muscle control and sensation.